dyno-might/dyno-might.github.io/_posts/2023-10-12-midwit-home.md

 3. **PM<sub>2.5</sub> controlled outlets.** The biggest advantage of commercial air purifiers over building DIY versions is that some integrate air quality sensors and turn on automatically when needed.
 I want a device that samples the air and activate and outlet if PM<sub>2.5</sub> is above a threshold.

-4. **Remote-controlled wall-switch pressers.** This is rather cursed, but I'd like a device to physically flip my existing wall switches using activated by a remote, so my lights can be be dumb *and* midwit.
+4. **Remote-controlled wall-switch pressers.** This is rather cursed, but I'd like a device to physically flip my existing wall switches when activated by a remote, so my lights can be be dumb *and* midwit.
 (There are "smart" variants now, but seemingly no midwit versions.)

 5. **Power-controlled remote pressers.** This is *utterly* cursed, but hear me out: I want a gadget that I physically attach to a remote.
 When the gadget gets power, it presses the "on" button on the remote.
 When it loses power, it presses the "off" button.